YannisZang/YannisZang/README.md

 - 🔭 I’m currently working on a RAG application.
 - 🌱 I’m currently learning CUDA and Triton.
-- 👯 I’m looking to collaborate on AI Infrastructure.
+- 👯 I’m looking to collaborate on AI Infrastructure and RAG system optimization.
 - 📫 How to reach me: xiaoyanzang24@hotmail.com.